-As result of W-dipping subduction during Late Eocene-early Miocene, the easternmost portion (in present day coordinates) of the Ligurian prism is thrusted onto the Adriatic continental margin and developed an "Apenninic accretionary wedge" (Fig. 6d).
+As a result of W-dipping subduction during late Eocene-early Miocene, the easternmost portion (in present day coordinates) of the Ligurian prism was thrusted onto the Adriatic continental margin and developed an "Apenninic accretionary wedge".
 The rocks belonging to this part of the accretionary wedge are of Ligurian origin, strongly deformed, and with their stratigraphic primary relationships almost obliterated.
-This rocks are now exposed as the basal succession of the Subligurian Unit (Argille e Calcari di Canetolo Fm. and Groppo del Vescovo Fm.) and the basal succession of the Modino unit (Modino basal complex: shales, limestones, Abetina Reale Fm.).
+During Oligocene - early Miocene (Aquitanian, Fig. 10a) Epiligurian deposition continued above the Ligurian prism.
+Deep water

-During Oligocene - Lower Miocene (Aquitanian) time span Epiligurian deposition continued above the Ligurian prism.
-Deep water Epiligurian sedimentation (DI GIULIO et alii, 2002) indicate that at this time the Ligurian prism was already collapsed and thinned.
+Epiliqurian sedimentation (Di Giulio et al., 2002) indicate that at this time the Ligurian prism was already collapsed and thinned.

-On the Adriatic continental margin sedimentation in this time interval is characterized by marls and marly limestones (Scaglia Fm.) followed by turbiditic sandstones (flysch: Macigno fm., Pseudomacigno fm., Mt.
+On the Adriatic continental margin sedimentation is characterized by marl and marly limestone (Scaglia Fm.) deposition followed by turbiditic sandstones (flysch: Macigno Fm., Pseudomacigno, Mt.
 Cervarola Fm.).
-Sandstone deposition unconformably occurred also above deformed rocks of the Apenninic accretionary wedge emplaced above the Adriatic margin (Fig. 7a), this results in the sedimentation of the Petrignacola/Aveto sandstones above the deformed Argille e Calcari fm. and in sedimentation of the Fiumalbo/Marmoreto/Modino Sandstone fms. above the Modino basal complex.
+Sandstone deposition unconformably occurred also above deformed rocks of the Apenninic accretionary wedge emplaced above the Adriatic margin (Fig. 10a), this results in the sedimentation of the Petrignacola/Aveto sandstones above the deformed Argille e Calcari fm. and in sedimentation of the Fiumalbo/Marmoreto/Modino sandstone fms. above the Modino basal complex.